Constructing families of moderate-rank elliptic curves over number fields: Quadratic Legendre Sums

 Here $S$ is the sum of interest.
-It is well known that conics over finite fields always have a rational point, and from this we can parametrize all the rational points using some line that does not meet the original rational point.
+It is well-known that a nondegenerate conic of this particular form always has a rational point over $\F_q$ when $q$ is a power of an odd prime \cite{E}, \cite[Theorem 3.4]{Su}.
+From this, we may parameterize all rational points using some line that does not meet the original rational point.
 This gives at most $q+1$ points on the curve.
 However, this parametrization introduces a denominator that is possibly quadratic in $t$, which means at most $2$ rational points on the line might not correspond to rational points on the curve.
 Thus we have

 which gives